-Includes most or all of the following: Mount of Olives, communion service and private prayer in Garden of Gethsemane, Western Wall Tunnel, Temple Mount, Church of the Holy Sepulchre, City of David, Beth Shean/Scythopolis, Armageddon, Dan, Caesarea Maritima, Caesarea Philippi, Qumran/Dead Sea Caves, synagogue and 1st-century home of Capernaum, Sea of Galilee devotional cruise, shopping, swimming in the Dead Sea, fortress of Masada, Sound & Light show in Tower of David, Nazareth Village, and much more!
+Includes most or all of the following: Mount of Olives, communion service and private prayer in Garden of Gethsemane, Palace of David, Temple Mount, Church of the Holy Sepulchre, Armageddon, Tel Dan, Caesarea Maritima, Caesarea Philippi, synagogue and 1st-century home of Capernaum, Sea of Galilee devotional cruise, shopping, Nazareth Village, Samaria, Mt.
+Gerizim, site of the Tabernacle and ark at Shiloh, Bethlehem, Shepherds' Fields, and more!

-Tour dates are 7-14 February 2022.
-We begin with dinner in Tel Aviv on the evening of 7 Feb, and the closing dinner is in Jerusalem on the 13th—you'll stay that night and fly out sometime on the 14th.
+Tour dates are 6-14 February 2023.
+(There is also a Post-Tour, see below, from 14-16 February).
+We begin with dinner in Tel Aviv on the evening of 6 Feb, and the closing dinner is in Jerusalem on the 13th—you'll stay that night and fly out sometime on the 14th.

 Who may come?

 The tour is open to everybody, believers and seekers alike.
 Children age 12 and above are also welcome, provided they are mature enough to appreciate the sights.